begolu2/rktik-thesis/02_conceptual.md

 * **Link**: This type can be attached by embedding a URL inside the thought title or longform text.

 	Links to pictures may be rendered inline with the thought.
 Clicking the picture displays it enlarged in a modal gallery view.
 If multiple links to pictures are linked to a single thought, the modal view allows browsing through the picture gallery using keyboard and onscreen controls.
-The display size of pictures is also adapted to the size and number of image attachments (see section [HTML Templates]).
+The display size of pictures is also adapted to the size and number of image attachments (see Section [HTML Templates]).

 	Links that point to the *soundcloud.com* and *youtube.com* domain will be rendered using the respective embeddable widgets to allow playing music and videos without leaving the Rktik website.